i-on-project/infra/docs/README.md

 ## Why Ansible

-Currently there are several options for provisioning a VM such as Puppet or Chef but in the end Ansible was the winner.
+Currently there are several options for provisioning a VM such as Puppet or Chef but in the end Ansible was the chosen option.

 Ansible provides an easy installation and configuration process compared to the alternatives.
 For example, Puppet and Chef require Ruby knowledge to configure the provisionment file whereas Ansible adheres to a simple YAML configuration, that is extensible through the use of python modules.